sebastiancarlos/beachpatrol/README.md

 Use also `beachpatrol --profile <profile-name>` to launch a specific profile, or `beachpatrol --incognito`.

-To automate it, create a custom Playwright script in the `beachpatrol/commands` folder.
-Then, run `beachmsg <script-name> [<argument>...]`, and it will run it.
+To automate it, create a custom Playwright script in (`$XDG_DATA_HOME/beachpatrol/commands/`, default `~/.local/share/beachpatrol/commands/`).
+Then, run `beachmsg <script-name>
+[<argument>...]`, and it will run it.
 You can use the Playwright API to work on the currently focused tab, move to an existing tab, open a new one, or use a headless tab instead.

 If you don't want to go back and forth to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
 Its UI allows you to select a